TIY-Austin-Front-End-Engineering/angular-tabs/README.md

-# Build a loading button with Angular
+# Build a tabbed interface with Angular

 ## Description
 Using an angular controller and directives, build a tabbed interface.
 Clicking on a new tab should change the contents in the viewable area.